 Relationship-Focused Counseling Services in Seattle

-We serve all of Washington State, offering comprehensive telehealth counseling sessions from confidential home offices.
+We serve all of Washington State, offering comprehensive telehealth counseling sessions for individuals, couples, and families, ranging from $60-$200 per session.

 We view therapy as a collaborative way for anyone who feels stuck to create changes in their life.
 Therapy will help you examine your beliefs, assumptions, values, goals, thought patterns, and relationships.
 Talking problems through with a nonjudgmental, neutral third party can inspire a new perspective.
 Our therapeutic styles vary from conversational to clinical, and my clients report that they appreciate SCS’s active approach to therapy.
 We enjoy working with clients on goal-oriented changes, and utilize out of session homework to maximize the impact of therapy.